About the WVCBAPP

 Utilizing his former career skills (multimedia, design, photography), he also helped with the organization's name change (from The Healing Place of Huntington to Recovery Point of Huntington) and re-branding efforts, ultimately designing the new Recovery Point logo.

-Perry continues to be heavily involved advocacy and education by teaching Peer Recovery at Mountwest Community and Technical College in Huntington, a curriculum he helped start at the college in 2015.
-He currently serves WVCBAPP on the board of directors as the organization's secretary.
+Perry continues to be heavily involved advocacy and education, currently serving WVCBAPP on the board of directors as the organization's president-elect.

 Ronni Rittenhouse, Ph.D., Certification